All Episodes

 I eat eggs and meat, and the egg supply is now strained because of bird flu.

-You know, trying to eat a little healthier.
+I like to get organic, large, cage-free eggs, you know, trying to eat a little healthier.

-And it cost $11 a dozen.
+And it costs $11 a dozen.

-Now I can afford it, and that's the diet of my choice, but still, that's a lot of money for a lot of people.
+Now, I can afford it, and that's the diet of my choice, but still, that's a lot of money for a lot of people.

-Now Donald Trump is using military cargo planes fulfilling his promise on the border to fly Biden illegals back across the border.
+Now, Donald Trump is using military cargo planes, fulfilling his promise on the border, to fly Biden illegals back across the border.

-Uh Donald Trump and ICE have raided, you know, make these raids even in sanctuary states and cities.
+Donald Trump and ICE have raided, you know, make these raids even in sanctuary states and cities.

 They're finding pedophiles, gangbangers, and a suspected terrorist.